Chapter President

 Dear Friends, Partners and Community:

 Through our annual Leadership Academy and Beautillion, we work diligently to prepare teen males for success through programs focusing on work and school responsibility, goal-setting, health and fitness, financial literacy, communications and time management.
-We take pride in the fact that over a period of three decades, more than 500 young males have been able to develop leadership skills, engage in community service, cultivate positive relationships, and learn the importance of ethics and integrity.
-The greatest outcome is that they are paying it forward by becoming productive and innovative citizens in numerous fields that add value to the quality of life within our city and region.
-Additionally, we provide scholarships to college-bound young men via our Bobbie Vaulx Stokes scholarship program.
+We take pride in the fact that over a period of three decades, more than 500 young males have completed training through our academy.
+The greatest outcome of this investment is that these young men are “giving back” as successful and active citizens in numerous fields that add value to the quality of life within our city and nation.
+Additionally, we provide scholarships to college-bound young men through our Bobbie Vaulx Stokes scholarship program.

 President